-This program offers a 36-hour master's degree that features an individualized practicum in the student's district, a flexible program schedule, and a portfolio in lieu of comprehensive examinations.
+This online program offers a gifted endorsement (15 hours) and a master's degree (36 hours).
+Features include an individualized practicum in the student's district, a flexible program schedule, and a portfolio in lieu of comprehensive examinations.
 To help facilitate teachers' lifelong learning, courses in the Gifted Education program are offered exclusivley through the Internet.
-People living in Acedemic Common Market States may qualify for in-state-tuition.
+People living in Academic Common Market States may qualify for in-state-tuition.

 The Masters of Science in Abilities and Disabilities Studies, Gifted and Talented concentration, requires 36 credit hours of coursework.
 Besides fulfilling course requirements, students must complete a professional portfolio to graduate.
 The purpose of the portfolio is to provide an opportunity for students to reflect upon the knowledge and skills they have acquired in the Abilities and Disabilities Studies.

 The University of St. Thomas offers a Master of Arts degree in Gifted, Creative and Talented Education.
 Taught by nationally-renowned instructors, teachers are provided the opportunity to learn instructional design, curriculum development and appropriate teaching strategies related to gifted education.
 Graduates of the program become trained leaders.